 The Islands of Tahiti

 French Polynesia has now been re-branded as "The Islands of Tahiti".
-Known for their beauty, these 118 glorious holiday destination South Pacific islands are formed from five archipelagos, located in an ocean about the size of Europe.
-French influence is evident everywhere, from the language to the architecture, dining and shopping experiences.
+Visitors to Tahiti travel to a place that is truly magical.
+Known for their beauty, these 118 islands are some of the most glorious holiday destinations the South Pacific has to offer.
+They are formed into five archipelagos, located in an ocean about the size of Europe and French influence is evident everywhere; from the language to the architecture, dining and shopping experiences.

 The Islands of Tahiti provide the very best conditions for wonderful South Pacific travel experiences.
 The climate is sunny and pleasant with the warmer and humid season from November through to March, when most of the rain falls and the cooler and drier season from April until October.